Search TechInfer

 Common techniques for hyperparameter tuning include:

-• Grid Search: Testing a predefined range of hyperparameters and selecting the combination that yields the best results.
+• Grid Search: The most common hyperparameter tuning algorithm, it tests a predefined set of hyperparameters and selects the best performing combination.

 There are various ways to deploy a model:

-• Batch Prediction: The model is used to make predictions on a large batch of data at regular intervals.
+• Batch Prediction: The model is used to generate predictions on a high volume of data at a fixed frequency.

-• Real-Time Prediction: The model is integrated into an application and makes predictions on individual data points as they come in.
+• Real-Time Prediction: This type of prediction is referred to as Real-Time Prediction where the model is integrated as part of an application and makes predictions on individual data points when they arrive.

-• On-Premises or Cloud Deployment: The model can be deployed on a local server or in the cloud, depending on the requirements.
+• On-Premises or Cloud Deployment: The model can be deployed locally on a server or in the cloud, As per requirement.

 Common Challenges and How to Overcome Them

-Building a machine learning model is not without its challenges.
+There are several challenges when building a machine learning model.
 Some common issues include:

-• Overfitting and Underfitting: Overfitting occurs when the model learns the training data too well, including noise, while underfitting happens when the model is too simple to capture the underlying patterns in the data.
+• Overfitting and Underfitting: A characteristic of the training data is that overfitting when the model learns almost all parts from the training set including noise and underfitting when the model is too simple to learn underlying patterns from the data.

 • Computational Constraints: Training large models requires significant computational resources, which might not always be available.